Nitishbijamwar/Developed-A-Restful-API-Using-Spring-Boot/README.md

 # Objective

-The goal of this assessment is to learn how to develop a RESTful API with Spring Boot, using a microservices architecture.
+The goal of this project is to learn how to develop a RESTful API with Spring Boot, using a microservices architecture.

-You will need to create multiple endpoints for a specific element, implement CRUD (Create, Read, Update, Delete) methods, and return DTOs (Data Transfer Objects).
+I created multiple endpoints for a specific element, implement CRUD (Create, Read, Update, Delete) methods, and return DTOs (Data Transfer Objects).

-The database will be in-memory for the purposes of this exercise.
+The database will be in-memory for the purposes of this project.

-Each web service must include JUnit tests.
+Each web service  include JUnit testing.

 # Architecture

-You will need to follow a microservices architecture with a clear separation of responsibilities:

 - RestController -> Service -> DAO
 - RestController: Uses the Service to handle HTTP requests and returns responses to the client
 - Service: Uses the DAO to retrieve data, applies business logic, and formats the data into DTOs.
 - DAO (Data Access Object): Retrieves data from the database or memory application

-**Initially, the list of created users will be a list from the UserDao class**

 # Users